 Mosai offers various part-time courses and is one of the most prominent Japanese institutes in Delhi.
 Mosai covers the entire Japanese equivalent to JLPT N-2/N-1 of the Japanese Proficiency Test in 36 months.

 ii) Japan Foundation

-7. Russian Centre for Science and Culture in India
+7. Russian Centre for Science and Culture

-8. Korean Culture Centre / Sejonghakdang in Delhi, Chennai & Patna
+8. Korean Culture Centre / Sejonghakdang

 With the rising demand of Korean language jobs and the cultural aspect of Korean language in India, the culture centre offers various Korean courses divided into 8 levels (Beginners – B1 & B2), (Intermediate – I1 & I2), and (Advanced – A1, A2, A3, & A4) as per Korean Proficiency Exam in India.
-If you are looking for short-term Korean language classes in Delhi, then you enroll in reputed Korean learning Institute.
-In India, it has three centres (New Delhi, Patna, and Chennai).
+If you are looking for short-term Korean language classes in Delhi, then you enroll in a reputed Korean learning Institute.
+In India, it has three centers (New Delhi, Patna, and Chennai).

 Confucius Institutes have been playing the role of overseas Chinese cultural ambassadors since it was first established in 2004.
 The Hanban or Confucius Institute is affiliated with the Chinese Ministry of Education.
 A total of 516 Confucius Institutes and 1,076 Confucius Classrooms have been established in 142 countries and regions, receiving more than 9 million students.

-11. Bahasa Indonesia classes in New Delhi, India
+11. Bahasa Indonesia classes in New Delhi